 Jeremiah Montell, a Navy petty officer with 17 years of service, takes out his frustrations at his UFC gym.
 “He can knock the heck out of a boxing bag,” says Lynn Coffland, founder of Catch a Lift Fund, a nonprofit that funds a gym membership or home workout equipment for 2,500 post-9/11 veterans, including Montell.
-In the past year, Lynn witnessed as Montell lost 70 pounds, stop taking medication and began crafting homemade American flags — all signs of healing.
+In the past year, Lynn witnessed as Montell lost 70 pounds, stopped taking medication and began crafting homemade American flags — all signs of healing.

 Lynn has seen firsthand how physical activity and healing go hand in hand.
 Her brother Christopher J. Coffland, a fitness enthusiast always heading out to “catch a lift” — his term for hitting the gym — enlisted in the Army one month before he turned 42 years old.
 Dropping him off at the airport, Lynn asked through tears, “What do I do if you don’t come back?”
 After cracking a joke, Chris got serious, saying, “I probably won’t come back, but I’ve had a great run and I’m ready to meet Jesus.
 If I can put myself in the place of another man that has family back home, I will.”
 In 2009, two weeks after being deployed to Afghanistan, a roadside bomb killed Chris and injured two other Marines.
 As Lynn pondered how to memorialize her brother, messages from people who’d lifted weights with him in boot camp started flooding Lynn’s inbox.